Friday, May 29, 2026

 Cast Previews

 Next week Disney is reopening two rides after they were refurbished and revamped, and last weekend Cast members got to be the first to experience them.
-On Friday we got to see the new Soarin’ Across America movie at the Land in Epcot.
+On Friday Susan and I and the kids got to see the new Soarin’ Across America movie at the Land in Epcot.
 It was nice but nothing spectacular, but I am looking forward to Disney rotating through the now existing three Soarin’ films, or even creating more.

 On Sunday we got to ride the revamped Rock and Roller Coaster in Hollywood Studios, now featuring the Muppets instead of the band Aerosmith.
 It’s still the same basic premise and the same coaster, but the change should make it less dated, as the Aerosmith version had been going for over 25 years.